docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Control objects
 ===============
 UI elements that belong to windows can be containers or controls.
 Containers share some aspects of top-level windows, and some aspects of controls, and so are described here with controls.

 .. _control-object-constructors:

 Control object constructors
 ---------------------------
 Use the ``add`` method to create new containers and controls.
 The ``add`` method is available on ``window`` and container (``panel`` and ``group``) objects.
-(See also :ref:`add`() for :ref:`dropdownlist` and :ref:`listbox` controls.)
+(See also :ref:`listobj-add` for :ref:`dropdownlist` and :ref:`listbox` controls.)

 add()
 *****
 ``containerObj.(type [, bounds, text, { creation_props> } ]);``

 - ``type``: The control type.
 See :ref:`control-types-and-creation-parameters`.
 - ``bounds``: Optional.
 A bounds specification that describes the size and position of the new control or container, relative to its parent.
 See :ref:`Bounds` object for specification formats.

   If supplied, this value creates a new :ref:`Bounds` object which is assigned to the new object's ``bounds`` property.
 - ``text``: Optional.
 String.
 Initial text to be displayed in the control as the title, label, or contents, depending on the control type.
 If supplied, this value is assigned to the new object's ``text`` property.
 - ``creation_props``: Optional.
 Object.
 The properties of this object specify creation parameters, which are specific to each object type.
 See :ref:`control-types-and-creation-parameters`.

-- Creates and returns a new control or container object and adds it to the children of this window or container.
+Creates and returns a new control or container object and adds it to the children of this window or container.

 Returns the new object, or ``null`` if unable to create the object.